 Double Weapon: Sith Inquisitors and Jedi Consulars can specialize in close-range DPS and use double-bladed lightsabers as well as certain companions such as Kira Carsen, Jaesa Wilsaam or Xalek.

 Do Unto Others Before They Do Unto Us: The Republic Navy is horrible about this.
-The Consular on Balmorra is caught between a Reluctant Mad Scientist who created a planet destroying superweapon and a Republic Admiral with more than slight General Ripper streak that doesn't care if it turns the planet to slag, because he's damn sure the Sith will just use it against the Republic anyway.
+The Consular on Balmorra is caught between a Reluctant Mad Scientist who created a planet destroying superweapon and a Republic Admiral with a more than slight General Ripper streak that doesn't care if it turns the planet to slag, because he's damn sure the Sith will just use it against the Republic anyway.
 You can Take a Third Option by blowing the weapon to slag—the scientist is grateful someone has a shred of sanity.

 General Garza has this mentality.
 She will openly chastise the Trooper if they decide to destroy any research on prototype Imperial superweapons, viewing it as something the Republic could have potentially used against them instead!